catchupTJC/catchuptjc.github.io/_posts/2020-11-07-(SG) The Service at Mt Gerizim and Mt Ebal.md

 ---
 Summary:
 Lessons from the Service at Mt Gerizim and Ebal:
 **1. Worship/service requires us to put in effort to be present:** The Israelites had to travel ~48km to the service.
 Are we willing to travel to church while we have the opportunity instead of just streaming in?
-Let us not forsake the assembling of ourselves together (Heb 10:25).
+Let us not forsake the assembling of ourselves together so we can stir up love and good works in each other!
+(Heb 10:24-25).
 **2. Service should involve offerings from the members:** Not just $, but the offering of praise with our lips!
 Let us esteem prayer and hymn singing during service.
 **3. Service must always be centred around the word of God:** In service, we must respond to the word of God; we cannot be passive or asleep.
 Listen to discern.
 Listen to accept.
 If it’s truly God’s word, we say ‘amen' and act it out in our lives.